Skip to main content

 Staking and participation rewards

 Some protocols distribute tokens to users who staked, voted, or provided liquidity.
-These are clearly income — you received tokens in exchange for your participation.
+Where the tokens are a return for that activity, the receipt can be income.
 See how to report staking rewards to HMRC for the full breakdown.

 Promotional distributions